All owners of DSC phantoms: Please read our Special Notice regarding the use of alcohol and solvents in DSC phantoms.

 Please note that when you purchase a “QC” phantom of the circular cylinder type, you receive a cylinder with cover plate and the insert of your choice.
 If you wish to add to your imaging options, you can purchase only the inserts (rods or spheres) and use your existing cylinder.

 Note that some of our other phantoms will have a single insert that is available.
-Please see our Products page see the full line of phantoms and options for each particular one.
+Please see our Products page see the full line of phantoms and options for each one.

 The “QC phantom” line is only part of our offerings.
 Some phantoms are designed for evaluating neurological studies (brain phantom models include 2-D, 2-D multi-compartment and 3-D versions), torso phantoms, elliptical QC phantoms, a NEMA phantom and cardiac phantoms.
 We also supply a wide array of inserts and accessories, and a series of phantoms and inserts for super-high resolution “small animal” scanners.

 So, please look through our catalog to find the phantom that you think best suits your needs.
 Of course, if you want help deciding or just have questions in general, please contact us.
+If you need additional alterations to an existing phantom to fit your needs or require a completely different imaging tool, we are open to working with you to create a custom piece.

 Why Do I Need a Phantom?